Bohemond III of Antioch: Early life

 Bohemond was the elder son of Princess Constance of Antioch and her first husband, Raymond of Poitiers.
 He was born around 1148.
 Prince Raymond died fighting against Nur al-Din Zengi, atabeg (governor) of Aleppo, in the Battle of Inab on 29 June 1149.

-Neither Baldwin III of Jerusalem nor the Byzantine Emperor Manuel I Komnenos could persuade the widowed Constance to take a new husband.
+Neither King Baldwin III of Jerusalem nor the Byzantine Emperor Manuel I Komnenos could persuade the widowed Constance to take a new husband.
 Finally, she chose Raynald of Châtillon, a French knight who had recently settled in Syria.
 Raynald ruled the principality as Constance's husband from 1153 until he was captured by Majd al-Din, governor of Aleppo, in late November 1160 or 1161.

 Urged by the Antiochene noblemen, Baldwin III proclaimed Bohemond the rightful ruler, charging Aimery of Limoges, Latin Patriarch of Antioch, with the administration of the principality during Bohemond's minority.
 However, Constance appealed to Manuel Komnenos, who confirmed her position as the sole ruler of Antioch.
 Constance wanted to retain power even after Bohemond reached the age of majority.
 However, the Antiochene noblemen rebelled against her with the assistance of Thoros II, Lord of Armenian Cilicia, forcing her to leave Antioch in February 1163.